pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 * Does the Axis device have a valid Default Router set?
 (Typically set by DHCP)
 * Does the Axis device have a valid DNS Server?
 (Typically set by DHCP)

+## Reading and Writing files from the SD Card
+Flows that need to store and read files (using the File Read & File Write nodes) on the SD Card should use the path starting with "sdcard".
+E.g. ´sdcard/some/directory/file´

 ## Updating Node-RED
 You will typicall not need to upgrade the Node-RED Installer ACAP when new versions are published.
 To update to a new version of Node-RED: